EU Delays Decision on Silicon Exemption Again

 “We have a plan ready for how to proceed if that outcome arises, and we’ve shared this strategy with the committee.
 Once the decision is announced, we’ll make our response clear, although I remain hopeful for a favorable outcome.”

-A special committee from the European Commission, consisting of representatives from all 27 member states, will ultimately decide the matter.
-To reach a conclusion, a qualified majority is necessary—specifically, the support of fifteen states, representing 65% of the EU population.
+The final call rests with a special committee of the European Commission made up of representatives from all 27 member states.
+A qualified majority is needed to reach a conclusion — specifically, the support of fifteen states representing 65% of the EU population.

 “The vote isn’t solely about the exemption for Norway and Iceland; it’s about the broader proposal for safeguard measures, and we’re uncertain of the current dynamics,” Malmquist concluded.